Purchasing a property in Portugal is a relatively straight-forward process. Here we explain the fundamental points to bear in mind...

-Always deal with a Government licensed agent - if you are in doubt, every licensed agent must display their licence in their office and on all advertising.
+Always deal with a Government-licensed agent.
+If you are in doubt, every licensed agent must display their 'AMI' licence in their office and on all advertising.
 For example, our licence number is AMI 6232.

 Licensed agents have professional insurance together with other guarantees and are accountable for their actions.
-So make sure you have a good start: by working with true professionals you'll soon see how simple purchasing a property in Portugal can be.
+So make sure you have the right start: by working with true professionals you'll soon see how simple purchasing a property in Portugal can be.

 Once you've found your dream property, what next?
 The first step of course is to make an offer.
 Our advice is to give as much positive information as possible to the vendor to support your offer.
 You should consider: